-Management of the site should be informed by the sensitivity of Annex I Sandbanks which are slightly covered by seawater all the time to pressures associated with human activities.
+Management of the site should be informed by the sensitivity of protected features to pressures associated with human activities.
 The Advice on Operations provides an initial assessment of whether a proposed plan or project (or ongoing activity) may have an impact on a protected feature in the site.
-The Advice on Operations identifies pressures associated with the most commonly occurring marine activities, and provides a detailed assessment of feature sensitivity to these pressures.
-A human activity is considered capable of affecting a feature where the feature is known to be sensitive to associated pressures.
-The sensitivity assessments provided in the Advice on Operations workbook and the guidance within, should be used at an early stage of a plan or project when considering potential impacts of an activity.
+The Advice on Operations identifies pressures associated with the most commonly occurring marine activities and provides a detailed assessment of feature sensitivity to these pressures.
+A human activity is considered capable of affecting where the feature is known to be sensitive to associated pressures.
+The sensitivity assessments provided in the Advice on Operations workbook, and the guidance within, should be used at an early stage of a plan or project when considering potential impacts of an activity.

 The simple presence of such human activities would not necessarily significantly affect the site were they to occur.
-Advice on Operations should be used in conjunction with the specific details of a proposed plan or project (e.g. indirect and/or additive impacts, activity duration, time of year, scale etc.) and the site-specific Supplementary Advice on Conservation Objectives (SACO) to develop assessments of impacts to features within the site.
-You may also find the information available in the Activities and Management tab of the site's Site Information Centre useful.
+Advice on Operations should be used in conjunction with the specific details of a proposed plan or project (e.g. indirect and/or additive impacts, activity duration, time of year, scale, etc.) and the site-specific SACO to develop assessments of impacts to the feature within the site.
+This information is also available in the Activities and Management section of the Site Information Centre.